How To Find the Value of My Car: A 3-Step Guide

 - Fair purchase price: Fair purchase price is based on similar cars sold by dealers in your area over the last week.
 Fair purchase price can vary based on where you live, the time of year you’re selling and market conditions.

-- Certified pre-owned fair purchase price: Certified pre-owned vehicles (CPOs) cost more than normal used vehicles because they come with warranties and other benefits.
+- Certified pre-owned price: Certified pre-owned vehicles (CPOs) cost more than normal used vehicles because they come with warranties and other benefits.
 If you’re estimating the value of a CPO, make sure you’re specifically looking at CPO prices, not used car prices.

 2. Gather car information